Link Search Menu Expand Document

 You may want to automatically source your workspace when starting a new terminal to cut down on mistakes.
 You can do this via:

-echo "source $HOME/vnav_ws/devel/setup.bash" >> ~/.bashrc && source ~/.bashrc
+echo "source $HOME/vnav_ws/install/setup.bash" >> ~/.bashrc && source ~/.bashrc

 A two-drone scenario